 1: If you are a vehicle owner in Alberta, Ontario, or Quebec with a personal insurance policy:

-- You may only list your vehicle if you have a personal policy with Intact, Belairdirect, Novex Insurance, Jevco, La Capitale General Insurance, L'Unique General Insurance, Industrial Alliance, SSQ General Insurance Company, Desjardins General Insurance Inc. or The Personal General Insurance Inc. Although your personal insurance will not be used during a Turo transaction, your personal insurer must approve of your participation in peer to peer carsharing.
+- You may only list your vehicle if you have a personal policy with Intact Insurance, belairdirect, Novex, Jevco, La Capitale General Insurance, L'Unique General Insurance, SSQ General Insurance Company, Industrial Alliance Auto and Home Insurance, Desjardins Insurance, The Personal, State Farm®, and CIBC Home and Auto Insurance Program (underwritten by Certas Direct Insurance Company and The Personal).
+Although your personal insurance will not be used during a Turo transaction, your personal insurer must approve of your participation in peer to peer carsharing.
 We are adding new approved insurers all the time so check back often if you do not see your insurance provider listed.

 - Liability insurance provided by Intact Financial Services covers up to $2MM for Turo transaction.